© 2014 WebMD, LLC. All rights reserved.

 - Islet cell tumor: The hormone-producing cells of the pancreas multiply abnormally, creating a benign or cancerous tumor.
 These tumors produce excess amounts of hormones and then release them into the blood.
 Gastrinomas, glucagonomas, and insulinomas are examples of islet cell tumors.

-- Physical examination: By pressing on the center of the belly, a doctor might check for a mass in the pancreas.
-He or she can also look for other signs of pancreas conditions.
+- Physical examination: By pressing on the center of the belly, a doctor might check for masses or abdominal pain.
+They can also look for other signs of pancreas conditions.
+Pancreatic pain often radiates to the back.

 - Computed tomography scan: A CT scanner takes multiple X-rays, and a computer creates detailed images of the pancreas and abdomen.
 Contrast dye may be injected into your veins to improve the images.